voxel-wiki/voxel-wiki.github.io/content/wiki/procgen/noise-types.md

 Common ways to modify noise are:

+- **Spline Mapping**, wherein the noise is passed trough a non-constant curve function.
 - **Ridged Noise**, which is the flipped absolute value of noise (`1 - abs(v)`).
 - **Billow Noise**, which is simply the absolute value (`abs(v)`) of the output.
 - **Flat Middle Noise**; `smoothstep( ℝ>0 , ℝ<1 , v)`.